Glossary

 Although there is no direct one-for-one English translation, darśana can be thought of as an impulse from dharma, the first extension of one’s enhanced common sense.
 The experience is that of direct knowing and is antecedent to cognition.

-Darśana also embodies profound nuances of vision or insight spontaneously provided directly from within the psyche.
+Darśana also embodies profound nuances of vision or insight spontaneously stimulated directly from within the psyche.
 The inherent psychological nature of darśana is fundamentally integrated into Hindu, Buddhist and Jain religions, and into the many yoga and philosophic disciplines derived from those theological traditions.

 Karma

 From the Sanskrit root kri, to act; to do; to make.
 It is also known as the law of action and reaction, cause and effect.
 At any point in time, an individual is the sum total of previous thoughts and acts and simultaneously, at every moment, the active builder of one’s personal, idiosyncratic life process going forward.
+Karma Yoga seeks to actively align one’s cognitive conduct with the universal impulse of dharma.

 Psychic Homeostasis

-An individual’s normal behavioral balance attained during the continual thermal interplay of dharma and entropy within the psyche.
+An individual’s normal behavioral balance attained during the continual thermal interplayof dharma and entropy within the psyche.

 Realization — This is how we come to know